Modern Slavery and Human Trafficking Statement

 TRAINING

 We will communicate this statement to all relevant employees to ensure a high level of understanding of the risks of modern slavery in our business and supply chains.
-Any suppliers considered at risk, will be made aware of this policy and required to demonstrate compliance.
-All those that have purchasing authority will be given specific training on the risks of Modern Slavery and Human Trafficking.
+Suppliers identified as potentially higher risk will be made aware of this policy and may be required to demonstrate compliance.
+All employees with purchasing authority will continue to receive specific training on the risks of Modern Slavery and Human Trafficking.

 LOOKING FORWARD

-We recognise that the world economic squeeze provides and increased risks of Modern Slavery.
-Our focus will continue to be on our employment strategy and to assess our suppliers.
-In particular we will review any instances of non-compliance with our policy on a case-by-case basis.
-In relation to our own employment practices, we monitor and review any issues raised through our Whistleblowing Policy.
-In relation to potentially at-risk suppliers, we will only trade with those who comply with this policy or who are taking verifiable steps towards compliance with it.
+We recognise that global economic pressures may increase modern-slavery risks in certain supply chains.
+Our focus for the coming year will be to continue assessing suppliers, particularly those in higher-risk sectors, to review any instances of non-compliance on a case-by-case basis, to monitor issues raised through our Whistleblowing Policy, and to engage only with suppliers who comply with this policy or who can demonstrate credible steps towards compliance with it.

 ANTI-BRIBERY AND CORRUPTION STATEMENT

-Les A has a policy of zero tolerance with respect to Bribery and Corruption.
-Les A has procedures to prevent bribery, by persons associated with it, that are proportionate to the bribery risks it faces and to the nature, scale and complexity of the company’s activities.
-They are also clear, practical, accessible, effectively implemented and rigorously enforced.
+Les A maintains a zero-tolerance approach to bribery and corruption.
+Our procedures are designed to prevent bribery by individuals associated with the business and are proportionate to the risks we face and the nature and complexity of our operations.
+These procedures are clear, practical, effectively implemented and rigorously enforced.

 APPROVAL FOR THIS STATEMENT

-This statement was approved by the Board of Les A on 9th January 2023 and it will be reviewed and updated annually.
+This statement was approved by the Board of Les A on the 1st of December 2025 and will be reviewed and updated annually.